lasiaylo/Three/README.md

 # Three
-The third project by Lasia, Nicole, Same
+The third project by Lasia, Nicole, Sam